 Generic software: Software components that fall into this category are often referred to as “Plain Off The Shelf” (POTS) software; it is supported by communities outside of EGI and is re-used ‘as is’ within EGI’s production infrastructure through custom configurations.
 Well-known examples are RDBMS (e.g. Oracle databases), Web Servers (e.g. Apache httpd), Web Containers (e.g. Apache Tomcat) or scripting languages (Python, PERL, etc.).
 Software components in this category are seen as being sustainable and should be maximised.

 Custom Infrastructure: The software component originates from within EGI and is driven by requirements needed to support EGI’s production infrastructure.
-It may use generic components as its base or contribute material back into the generic infrastructure components; however, the effort available to support these components is limited.
+It may use generic components as its base or contribute material back into the generic infrastructure components; however, the maintenance effort within EGI available to support these components is limited.

 User Community: The requirements for such a software component and the support for such a software component originate in a user community.
 Sustainability is the responsibility of the community.